SessionStack/ha-bitnami-mongo/README.md

 # HA Mongo with bitnami mongo images

 This is a repo showing an example configuration (for docker compose and helm) to run a HA production mongo setup.
+The example use `mongo 3.6.8` since we have used this release and had no issues with it.

 # docker-compose